KeaCluster/react-starter-guide/README.md

 This guide will walk you through setting up a React project using [Vite.js](https://vitejs.dev/) as an alternative to Create-React-App (CRA).
 This guide is structured in a way to introduce you to essential concepts.
+Keep in mind the best resource for React is always their [official docs](https://react.dev/)

 - [Part 1: Project Setup, Structure and Basic React Info](./Part1.md)
   - Project Initialization with Vite.js